Work out the duty due on bananas imported into the UK by weighing consignments and making simplified declarations.

-If you import bananas into the EU using commodity code 0803 90 10 and have to pay duty on them (dutiable bananas), you must have them weighed by an authorised weigher at the place they’re unloaded.
+If you import bananas into the UK using commodity code 0803 90 10 and have to pay duty on them (dutiable bananas), you must have them weighed by an authorised weigher at the place they’re unloaded.
 Non-containerised (bulk) consignments are unloaded at the port.
 Containerised consignments of bananas are unloaded from the container.

 A sample of each type of unit, packaging and origin will be weighed according to a set scale.
 An average weight will be established for each.
 These average weights will then be taken as representative of all the other units in the consignment.

 The authorised weigher will produce weight certificates confirming the weight of your consignment, and this determines your duty liability.